twitocode/Tantalum/content/Books/Leviathan Wakes.md

-p.218 - difference between show and book, mars and belt are actually at war in the book p.219-221 - Holden vs fred - fred is not very trustworhty p.221 - scoupli discovery lionel polanski, finally a lead for holden - he's now foaming at the mouth to go after being resistant.
+p.218 - difference between show and book, mars and belt are actually at war in the book p.219-221 - Holden vs fred - fred is not very trustworhty p.221 - scoupli discovery lionel polanski, finally a lead for holden - he's now foaming at the mouth to go after being resistant. p.224-226 - miller talking to church misisonary **very good for culminating**